rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-okta.md

 The configuration on the Okta side is now done.
 The next step is to configure RabbitMQ to use the resources created earlier.

-[rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/rabbitmq.conf) is a RabbitMQ configuration to **enable okta as OAuth 2.0 authentication backend** for the RabbitMQ OAuth2 and Management plugins.
+[rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/rabbitmq.conf.tmpl) is an example RabbitMQ configuration to **enable okta as OAuth 2.0 authentication backend** for the RabbitMQ OAuth2 and Management plugins.
 And [advanced.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/okta/advanced.config) is the RabbitMQ advanced configuration that maps RabbitMQ scopes to the permissions previously configured in Okta.

 Update it with the following values from the earlier steps: